synthwavenetwork/sleepearn-app/CONTRIBUTING.md

 ## Contributor rewards

-Beefy wants to be a self-sustainable community.
-A portion of the fees that come from running the vaults at [SleepEarn.Finance](https://app.sleepearn.finance) goes into a community managed treasury.
+Sleepearn wants to be a self-sustainable community.
+A portion of the fees that come from running the vaults at [SleepEarn.Finance](https://sleepearn.finance) goes into a community managed treasury.
 The treasury is used to pay for marketing, community managers, developers, etc. We are learning together how to do this in a fair and effective way.
 When it comes to devs there are a few options:

 1. There are some issues that will have a "Treasury Bounty" tag and a dollar amount in the issue title.
 This means that the issue carries a reward to the dev that closes it.
 2. You can propose a bounty or budget to get something done by following our [proposal guidelines](PROPOSAL_GUIDELINES.md)
 3. We are tracking all contributions using [Sourcecred](https://sourcecred.io/).
 This is a project designed specifically to track community contributions.
-We have [our instance](https://SleepEarn.Finance/beefy-cred/#/explorer) and track GitHub contributions.
+We have [our instance](https://SleepEarn.Finance/sleepearn-cred/#/explorer) and track GitHub contributions.
 A percentage of the treasury funds might be used every month to reward developers based on that distribution.
 This initiative is just getting started.

 Thanks for your time and code!